01-edu/public/subjects/system-monitor/README.md

     - **PID**, with the process identification.
     - **Name**, name of the process.
     - **State**, current state of the process.
-    - **CPU usage**, how much CPU the process is consuming in percentage.
+    - **CPU usage**, how much CPU the process is using in percentage.
-    - **Memory usage**, how much memory the process is consuming in percentage.
+    - **Memory usage**, how much memory the process is using in percentage.
   - A text box that lets the user filter the table.
 Users must be able to select multiple rows of the table.

     example :